Skip to content

 Extra keyword arguments are passed through as normal DRF filters, which makes it useful when you want to constrain the search to a known area such as one data source or one identifier family.

 Use this when the user remembers a column name or schema fragment, but not the data node name.
+Do not use this as the default semantic dataset discovery path.

 Example: